 Cost-volume-profit analysis (CVP analysis) deals with how profit and costs change with a change in volume.
 By studying the relationships between these items, management has better control over its planning and decision-making functions.

-CVP analysis, despite its usefulness, is subject to several limitations.
-These assumptions must be kept in mind when using and applying CVP analysis concepts.
+CVP analysis, despite being very useful, is subject to several limitations.
+Certain assumptions must be kept in mind when using and applying CVP analysis concepts.
 The first lesson takes you through these assumptions.

-By analyzing the effect of change in volume to costs and profits, one can determine the break-even point, sales required to achieve a target income, the margin of safety, and degree of operating leverage.
-These topics are presented throughout this unit.
-Finally, the difference between variable costing and absorption costing is thoroughly discussed.
+By analyzing the effect of change in volume to costs and profits, we can determine the break-even point, sales required to achieve a target income, margin of safety, and degree of operating leverage.
+These topics will be discussed in detail.
+Finally, you we learn the difference between variable costing and absorption costing.